prologin/sadm/docs/source/containers.rst

 Requirements:

 - The host system should be Arch Linux.
-Experimental support has been added for non Arch Linux hosts and will be used if the script detects you are not running Arch.
+Experimental support has been added for non Arch Linux hosts (CoreOS) and will be used if the script detects you are not running Arch.
 - For convenience, ``/var/lib/machines`` should be a btrfs volume.
 The scripts will run without that but you will not have the ability to restore intermediate snapshots of the install.
 Note that if you don't want to use a